transloadit/uppy.io/docs/companion.md

 The class must also have:

-- A unique `static authProvider` string property - a lowercased value which typically indicates the name of the provider (e.g “dropbox”).
+- A unique `static authProvider` string property - a lowercased value which indicates name of the [`grant`](https://github.com/simov/grant) OAuth2 provider to use (e.g `google` for Google).
+If your provider doesn’t use OAuth2, you can omit this property.
 - A `static` property `static version = 2`, which is the current version of the Companion Provider API.